hubleto/developer/book/content/pages/controller.md

 ### Setting a View

-For the View to be used you need to set the View in the Controller.
-You need to call `parent::prepareView()`.
+For the View to be used you need to set the View in the Controller by specifying which Twig file to use, using the `setView()` method.
+Firstly, you need to call `parent::prepareView()`.
 This will ensure that the View has all the `viewParams` to properly function.

 ```php
 public function prepareView(): void